-1 (a) the identity of the business entity 2 that owes the debt or liability; 3 the person to which the debt or (b) liability is owned; 4 5 (c) the amount of the debt or liability; 6 and 7 (d) any payments on the debt or liability during the previous calendar year.
-8 9 SECTION 8.
-DISCLOSURE OF PROFESSIONAL LICENSES AND MEMBERSHIPS.--The disclosure statement shall include for 10 11 any reporting individual identified in Subsection A of Section 3 of this Act the following information related to 12 professional licenses, memberships and offices for the 13 prior calendar year: 14 A. all professional licenses held by the reporting 15 individual or the reporting individual's spouse; 16 17 B. all board memberships, offices, or other positions held by the reporting individual and the 18 19 reporting individual's spouse in: 20 corporations, partnerships, trusts, or (1)21 other for-profit business entities; and

-(2) non-profit organizations, educational organizations, political organizations, or any other nongovernmental organization.

-SECTION 9.
-DISCLOSURES OF GIFTS.--The disclosure statement shall include for any reporting individual identified in Subsection A of Section 3 of this Act the following information related to gifts for the prior calendar year:
+1 (d) any payments on the debt or liability 2 during the previous calendar year.
+3 SECTION 8.
+DISCLOSURE OF PROFESSIONAL LICENSES AND 4 MEMBERSHIPSThe disclosure statement shall include for 5 any reporting individual identified in Subsection A of 6 Section 3 of this Act the following information related to 7 professional licenses, memberships and offices for the 8 prior calendar year: 9 A. all professional licenses held by the reporting 10 individual or the reporting individual's spouse; 11 B. all board memberships, offices, or other 12 positions held by the reporting individual and the 13 reporting individual's spouse in: 14 (1) corporations, partnerships, trusts, or 15 other for-profit business entities; and 16 (2) non-profit organizations, educational 17 organizations, political organizations, or any other non- 18 governmental organization.
+19 SECTION 9.
+DISCLOSURES OF GIFTSThe disclosure 20 statement shall include for any reporting individual 21 identified in Subsection A of Section 3 of this Act the 22 following information related to gifts for the prior 23 calendar year: